-Small Northern Ireland businesses need all the help they can get as we approach 2021, and there are several low-cost marketing tools you can use.
+Small Northern Ireland businesses need all the help they can get in 2021, and there are several low-cost marketing tools you can use.

-We’re all experiencing a triple whammy: a global pandemic, an almost certain recession and a Remain-voting Northern Ireland about to experience some of the worst effects from Brexit.
+We’re all experiencing a triple whammy: a global pandemic, an almost certain recession and a Remain-voting Northern Ireland now experiencing some of the worst effects from Brexit.

 But Northern Ireland businesses should take heed of a famous phrase: “When times are good you should advertise.
 When times are bad, you must advertise.”